Menu Close

 I made a list below of the best hockey sticks to get the most out of your wrist shots, including a quick recap of my top 3 choices.

-Hyperlite is the preferred option for NHL players that is very lightweight and durable.
+Hyperlite 2 is the preferred low kick option for NHL players.
+It is lightweight and very durable.

 CCM has been a staple in the hockey industry for many generations.
 The Ribcor line is my personal go-to.

-The Covert QR5 Pro is a robust, high-end model with a lower sticker price.
+The Covert QR6 Pro is a robust, high-end model that resonates well with many NHL players.

 Not only do I give you my preferred sticks, but I break down all available options based on price category.